Precoding and Scheduling for AoI Minimization in MIMO Broadcast Channels

 \section{Abstract}

-In this paper, we consider a status updating system where updates are generated at a constant rate at $K$ sources and sent to the corresponding recipients through a broadcast channel.
-We assume that perfect channel state information (CSI) is available at the transmitter before each transmission, and the additive noise is negligible at the receivers.
-While the transmitter is able to utilize the CSI information to precode the updates, our object is to design optimal precoding schemes to minimize the summed average \emph{age of information} (AoI) at the recipients.
-Under various assumptions on the size of each update and the number of antennas at the transmitter and the receivers, this paper identifies the corresponding age-optimal precoding and transmission scheduling strategies.
-Specifically, for the case where each user has one receiving antenna, a round-robin based updating scheme is shown to be optimal.
-For the two-user case where the number of antennas at each receiver is greater than the size of updates, a framed alternating updating scheme is proven to be optimal.
+In this paper, we consider a status updating system where updates are generated at a constant rate at $K$ sources and sent to the corresponding recipients through a noise-free broadcast channel.
+We assume that perfect channel state information (CSI) is available at the transmitter before each transmission, and the transmitter is able to utilize the CSI information to precode the updates.
+Our object is to design optimal precoding schemes to minimize the summed average \emph{age of information} (AoI) at the recipients.
+Under various assumptions on the size of each update $B$, the number of transmit antennas $M$, and the number of receive antennas $N$ at each user, this paper identifies the corresponding age-optimal precoding and transmission scheduling strategies.
+Specifically, for the case when $N=1$, a round-robin based updating scheme is shown to be optimal.
+For the two-user systems with $N>B$ or $M\notin[N:2N]$, framed updating schemes are proven to be optimal.
+For other cases in the two-user systems, a framed alternating updating scheme is proven to be $2$-optimal.